 Both the deterministic and probabilistic aspects of the prediction system must be systematically validated using a number of measures.
-Global maps of correlation between hindcast estimates and observations provide a view on the degree of representation

-- of temporal variability.
-Verification scores originally developed in the context of numerical weather prediction, including the root mean squared error skill score (RMSESS) and the continuous rank probability skill score (CRPSS), provide a quantification of the degree of bias and the skill of the probability distribution produced by the ensemble respectively.
+Global maps of correlation between hindcast estimates and observations provide a view on the degree of representation of temporal vari-25 ability.
+Verification scores originally developed in the context of numerical weather prediction, including the root mean squared error skill score (RMSESS) and the continuous rank probability skill score (CRPSS) (e.g. Ferro, 2013), provide a quantification of the degree of bias and the skill of the probability distribution produced by the ensemble respectively.
 Such verification measures are also used to determine skill scores that describe forecast skill against a reference ensemble forecast.
-The reference forecast - describe forecast skill against a reference ensemble forecast.
 The reference forecast is produced by random sampling of the climatology, i.e. the observations for each year in the fitting period.

-3 Analysis of potential predictors
+5 3 Analysis of potential predictors